gowrinandana21/useless-project/README.md

 The video demonstrates the working of our website Sun Lo Na.

 ## Team Contributions
-- Aneena Cherian:
+- Aneena Cherian: Handled frontend and development.
-- Gowri Nandana:
+- Gowri Nandana: Integrated Gemini API and planned overall structure.

 ---